mi0iou/RPi_Wobbulator/README.txt

 Update V2

  Edits by Tony Abbey for >10 speed-up and continuous looping until STOP button pressed.
-# ADC now runs at 60 SPS and 14 bits
+# ADC now runs at 60 SPS and 14 bits in one-shot mode
 # Also added initialisation of frequency scan values